benkuehl/mia-prototype-medical-information-llm/README.md

 ### My Health — Personalized Patient Dashboard
 ![MIA Dashboard](mia-dashboard.png)

 The Premium tier in action.
-The patient profile holds personal information, health metrics, medical history, and current medications — giving the LLM the context it needs to deliver answers tailored to the individual.
-Example shown: a 42-year-old patient managing Type 2 Diabetes and Hypertension, currently on Metformin and Lisinopril.
+The patient profile holds personal information, health metrics, medical history, and current medications, giving the LLM the context it needs to deliver answers tailored to the individual.
 ## Tools & Technologies
 - **Lovable** — AI-assisted product design and code generation
 - **React + TypeScript** — component-based frontend with type safety